Disclosing Disabilities in the Workplace

 Reasonable adjustments and accommodations

 Ensuring allowances and adjustments are made to accommodate the specific needs of all team members is crucial.
 This means making sure everyone is given the time and resources they need to do their best work and achieve equivalent outcomes to others.
-Having an organizational culture of being respected, heard and consulted is key.
+Having an organisational culture of being respected, heard and consulted is key.
 A reasonable adjustment may be a change to equipment or services, the way things are done, e.g. providing information in accessible formats.

 Personally, I dislike the term reasonable adjustments.
 What is seen as ‘reasonable’ can be widely interpreted.
 The word adjustment infers a benchmark for normality and the adjustment strays from that.
-I would encourage the use of the word ‘accommodations’ instead as this refers to the specific needs of all people, and is not solely focused on disability, rather giving everyone the time and resources they need to realize their full potential.
+I would encourage the use of the word ‘accommodations’ instead as this refers to the specific needs of all people, and is not solely focused on disability, rather giving everyone the time and resources they need to realise their full potential.
 This is a much more inclusive and respectful approach which considers how all colleagues can benefit from accommodations such as flexible working, rest spaces, adjustable desks etc.

 Whether I share my personal medical information with my employer or colleagues or not should always remain a personal choice.
 There is no going back after sharing it – who sees it, both in and out of context?
 People know that discrimination exists in society and that includes prejudices around disability.
 I appreciate some health conditions are more unpredictable to live with and that is still a discussion between the employee and any chosen recipient.

 There are two different streams around data collection at play here.
-Firstly, collecting data to measure the inclusivity of your organization to ensure current and future employees are being treated fairly and can access all opportunities with inclusive and robust policies and procedures.
-I’m all for this, we need to have measurements alongside other inclusive behaviors (aka strategies) to ensure progress is being made and people (leadership and non-leadership) are held accountable.
+Firstly, collecting data to measure the inclusivity of your organisation to ensure current and future employees are being treated fairly and can access all opportunities with inclusive and robust policies and procedures.
+I’m all for this, we need to have measurements alongside other inclusive behaviours (aka strategies) to ensure progress is being made and people (leadership and non-leadership) are held accountable.
 And the Data Protection Act covers us here – our sensitive information is highly protected.

 Secondly, the personal data of the individual who has a disability or long-term health condition, either permanent or temporary, either acquired in life (80% of all disabilities are acquired) or since birth.
 Personal data is just that – personal, between an individual and their chosen allies/healthcare team.
 If you’ve met one person with paraplegia, you’ve still only met one person with paraplegia and their requirements may differ significantly from others with the same condition as everyone experiences their disability differently.
 We are not one homogeneous group; we are wonderfully intersectional.
 Trust is at the heart of sharing our medical information and stories.
 Brene Brown says “Stories are data with a soul”.